mzhang28/blog/src/content/posts/2024-09-18-hcomp/index.lagda.md

 </div>

-Now, the fun part is to show the extra requirements that is needed to show that these two functions indeed form an isomorphisms:
+Now, the fun part is to show the extra requirements that are needed to show that these two functions indeed form an isomorphism:

 * $f(g(s)) \equiv s$
 * $g(f(b)) \equiv b$